CanadianBaconBoi/YouCubeTV/README.md

 ### Television Setup
 1. Copy all files from television directory to the computer
+  - Optionally, change the variable `server` in startup.lua to point to a different [YouCube server](https://github.com/CC-YouCube/server)
 2. Attach a monitor and wireless modem
 3. Restart the computer
 ### Remote Setup